spinningtopsofdoom/ClojureWest2016/clojure_west/outro/01-outro.md

 !SLIDE

+## Caveats
+- Currently slower compared to HAMT adding 8% and deletion 10 - 20% slower
+- This is JavaScript version (not JVM)
+- JVM version has comparable speeds to HAMT

+!SLIDE

 ## CHAMP improvements paves the way for future improvements
 ### CHAMP internals are much easier to work with and reason about